 It seems staggering – considering the ubiquity of technology – that human error is the biggest cause of cyber breaches.
-Ignorance of cyber threats are increasingly being consigned to the parts of society who are less likely to be aware of threats.
+Ignorance of cyber threats are increasingly being consigned to the parts of society that are less likely to be aware of threats.

-Specifically, the over 70s and children.
+Specifically, the over the 70s and children.
 This is either because they didn’t grow up with technology or their interaction with technology is usually in a controlled environment.

 In the interests of fairness, the proportion of breaches due to human error varies depending on which report you read.
 Some claim it’s as low as 25%, others 52%.

 In the US it’s believed to be the biggest single cause of cyber security breaches.
-Although with 38% of attacks targeted at the US (compared to second place India’s 17%) it’s not entirely surprising.
+Although with 38% of attacks targeted at the US (compared to second-place India’s 17%) it’s not entirely surprising.

 Be it 25% or 52% or some number in between, the fact remains that users are putting their data and that of their businesses at risk due to lackadaisical security practices or a general lack of knowledge in the first place.